Primitive Christianity Revived, Again

 Thomas Swann reflects on Father John Dear's keynote lecture from ESR's 2014 Ministry of Writing Colloquium:

-My back went soft in the presence of his spoken truth when I heard him quote Daniel Berrigan, an early and constant influence, "The point of this life is to make our story fit into the story of…Continue
+My back went soft in the presence of his spoken truth when I heard him quote Daniel Berrigan, an early and constant influence, "The point of this life is to make our story fit into the story of Jesus".
+Oh my.
+What a contrary flow of theology in…Continue

 Added by Earlham School of Religion on 11th mo.
 10, 2014 at 8:30am — No Comments